zoeskan/MCB185/unit1-linux.md

 Let's extract all of the features using `cut`.
 In the command below, `-f 3` tells `cut` we want to extract column 3.
 By default `cut` splits fields on tab characters, which is what gff uses.
-If the file used spaces or commas, we would have to change the default delimiter.
+If the file used spaces or commas, we would have to change the delimiter to match the file.

 ```
 gunzip -c ecoli.gff.gz | cut -f 3